-Japanese business culture can be confounding, even if you’ve taken many trips to Japan—even if business travel to Japan isn’t a new thing for you.
+Japanese business culture can be confounding, even if business travel to Japan isn’t a new thing for you.
 From overarching concepts like being on time every time (literally every time), to seemingly small details like the way you hand a business card to someone, doing business in Japan can be stressful before you even enter the boardroom.

-Whether this is your first business visit to Japan and you’re seeking etiquette tips, or you simply want to know where to go on side trips before important business events, you’re in the right place.
+Whether this is your first Japan business trip and you’re seeking etiquette tips, or you simply want to know where to go on side excursions before or after important business events, you’re in the right place.
 Business travel to Japan starts here.

 Japanese Business Etiquette

-Conducting business in Japan can be lucrative, but it can also be positively nerve wracking.
+How to travel to Japan for business?
+Conducting business in Japan can be lucrative, but it can also be nerve wracking.
 While Japanese business people are obviously less forgiving of each others’ transgressions than they are with those of foreign visitors, you can expect the way you behave doing business in Japan to be scrutinized more than just about anywhere else in the world.

 Some of the particulars of this are unsurprising, whether it’s the Japanese penchant for punctuality, or the automatic respect (and assumption of seniority) age grant someone.
 Others, such as several presented in this awesome article by American Express OPEN, are less obvious.
 Whatever you do, make sure to present your Japan business card with both hands!